microsoft/Oryx/doc/runtimes/php.md

 # Version support

 The PHP project defines this [release schedule][].
-Oryx will support all actively supported releases, in addition to 5.6 & 7.0.
+Oryx supports all actively supported releases (7.2, 7.3), in addition to 5.6 & 7.0.

 We will update the `patch` version of a release at least once every 3 months, replacing the previous `patch` version for that release.